How to buy White Rock Minerals (WRM) shares

-White Rock Minerals Ltd is an other industrial metals & mining business based in Australia.
-White Rock Minerals shares (WRM) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $0.55 – the same closing value as a week prior.
-White Rock Minerals has a trailing 12-month revenue of around $797,409.
+White Rock Minerals is an other industrial metals & mining business based in Australia.
+White Rock Minerals shares (WRM) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+White Rock Minerals has a trailing 12-month revenue of around $51,964.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in White Rock Minerals